“I didn’t have time to write a short letter, so I wrote a long one instead.” – Mark Twain

 - Bad: My spacious home has all the details of a traditional Victorian in the heart of San Francisco’s Hayes Valley.
 When you arrive, you’ll experience a San Franciscan stair case so pack your walking shoes!

-- Good (bullet point): There are 27 steps into my home from street level
+- Good (bullet point): → 27 steps into my home from street level

-Also keep in mind the House Manual delivered to guests upon confirmation.
+Also, keep in mind the House Manual delivered to guests upon confirmation.
 Do not overload the guest with pages of information here.
 If you do, none of it will be read or remembered.
 Only put the most important house notes and rules here.
+Save the rest for the mightily important digital guidebook.